Friday, 30 January 2015

 Luxuries

 Luxuries are those which are even more superfluous than comforts.
-They provide you too much more comfort in your life and are very costly and are of very high standard lifestyle.
-A luxurious bungalow or a stay in five star hotel, very costly food with many varieties of dishes, a high definition LED TV, Air conditioner, Aeroplane travel, etc. all these can be examples of luxuries.
+They provide you with much more comfort in your life and are very costly, and are of a high-standard living.
+A luxurious bungalow or a stay in a five-star hotel, very costly food with wide varieties of dishes, a high-definition LED TV, an air conditioner, Aeroplane travel, etc., all these can be examples of luxuries.
 These items give you a very superior standard of living which is not at all necessary under ordinary circumstances for your survival.
 So these are termed as luxuries.

-For example, if you are burning with heat at a temperature of 50 degree celsius, then a cool breeze from an air conditioner can be of much need for you to survive yourself.
+For example, if you are burning up at a temperature of 50 degrees Celsius, then a cool breeze from an air conditioner can become a necessity for survival.
 So, in this case, the air conditioner may become a necessity for you.

 So, comforts and luxuries can sometimes become necessities under specific circumstances.